NebulousLabs/Sia/Consensus.md

 --------------

 Each input spends an output.
 The output being spent must already exist in the state.
-An output has a value, and a spend hash (or address), which is the hash of the 'spend conditions' object of the output.
+An output has a value, and a spend hash (or address), which relates to the 'spend conditions' object of the output.
 The spend conditions contain a timelock, a number of required signatures, and a set of public keys that can be used during signing.
 The input is invalid if hash of the spend conditions do not match the spend hash of the output being spent.

+The spend hash is derived by getting the merkle root of a tree whose leaves are the hashes of the timelock, the public keys (one leaf per key), and the number of signatures.
+This ordering is chosen specifically because the timelock and the number of signatures are low entropy.
+By using random data as the first and last public key, you can make it safe to reveal any of the public keys without revealing the low entropy items.

 The timelock is a block height, and for the input to be valid, the current height of the blockchain must be at least the height stated in the timelock.